-Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones.
+Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones and they're due to launch later this year.

 Needless to say, then, Apple will have its work cut out when it launches the AirPods 3.
 So, will they look anything like this leaked hands-on image?
 How much will they cost?
-And could the AirPods 3 launch as soon as this month?
+And when will the AirPods 3 launch?

 Let us run down the latest rumours and leaks so you can get an idea of what to look forward to...